ronoel/bolt-protocol/README.md

 The architecture shows how Bolt Protocol serves as a layer between dApps, wallets, and the blockchain:

-1. **dApps** connect directly to Bolt Protocol through the API or via wallet integrations
+1. **dApps** connect directly to Bolt Protocol through the API or via wallet integrations.
-2. **Wallets** can integrate with Bolt to provide sBTC fee payment capabilities
+2. **Wallets** can integrate with Bolt to provide sBTC fee payment capabilities.
 3. **The Operator** handles three core functions:
-   - Standard sBTC transfers
+   - Standard sBTC transfers.
-   - Instant sBTC transfers between Bolt wallets
+   - Instant sBTC transfers between Bolt wallets.
-   - sBTC transaction fee payment for any contract
+   - sBTC transaction fee payment for any contract.
-4. **Smart Contract** provides the secure foundation for all operations
+4. **Smart Contract** provides the secure foundation for all operations.

 This design allows users to interact with any Stacks dApp while paying fees in sBTC instead of STX, creating a seamless Bitcoin-native experience.

----
+## User Stories

+To illustrate real-world use:

+- **As a user new to Stacks**: I can deposit sBTC into my Bolt Wallet and send it instantly to a friend without worrying about STX fees—like Venmo but on Bitcoin.
+- **As a dApp developer**: I can integrate Bolt so my game's players pay entry fees in sBTC, making onboarding easier and boosting adoption.
+- **As a wallet provider**: I add Bolt support to let users interact with any Stacks contract using only sBTC, reducing support tickets about token confusion.

 ## Demo Video